Coronavirus information for students

 What should I do if I feel sick?

 If you are feeling sick and suspect you may have COVID-19, DO NOT come to campus or attend work.
+Read and use the symptom checker.
 Contact your healthcare provider before visiting their office or the emergency room in person.
 Phone numbers for local hospitals are:

 - Mid-Columbia Medical Center (The Dalles) (541) 296-1111